defaltadmin/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Use a column chart.
 - [ ] Use a line chart.
 - [ ] Use a scatter chart.

+#### Q51.
+How can you modify your presentation's entire set of colors with a single change?

+- [ ] Apply a color template.
+- [ ] Customize a color fill.
+- [ ] Apply a color theme.
+- [ ] Apply a color palette.

+#### Q52.
+You want to use a morph transition between two slides.
+How do you set up the slides?

+- [ ] The two slides must have at least one object in common that is in the same position on the second slide.
+- [ ] The two slides must have at least one object in common that is in a different position on the second slide.
+- [ ] The second slide must have different objects that are in the same position as the objects on the first slide.
+- [ ] The two slides must have multiple objects in common with different names in the Selection pane.

+#### Q53.
+You want to group your slides based on their content to better organize your presentation.
+How would you accomplish this?

+- [ ] Create an outline in the outline view and rearrange slides.
+- [ ] Add a table of contents slide and link the remaining slides to it.
+- [ ] Create custom shows and add the slides into the shows.
+- [ ] Add sections and move the slides into the appropriate sections.

+#### Q54.
+A colleague has given you a presentation file, and you want to use one of the slides from that presentation in your own.
+How would you do this?

+- [ ] Use the Duplicate Slides command.
+- [ ] Use the Import Slides command.
+- [ ] Use the Insert Slides command.
+- [ ] Use the Reuse Slides command.